manthang/terraform-github-team-membership/README.md

 |User9 | member | member |  | member | member | member |
 |User10 | member | member |  | member | member | member |

-Note: Empty spaces represent the user is not a member of the team.
 ---
 Compatibility: Terraform 0.11 and ealier.